HaMatthias/sunset/README.md

 Adds the functionality to change between desired themes for one of the following strategies:
 - **Solar Event**: Provide a location by specifying a latitude and longitude.
 The plugin will determine the sunrise and sunset times for that location and switch themes accordingly.
 - **Time**: Specify a time range (e.g., 6 AM to 6 PM) for the theme switch.
 The plugin will change themes based on the current time of day.
-- **Random**: Randomly select a theme from a predefined list.
+- **Random**: Randomly select a theme off installed ones.
 This can be useful for applications that want to provide a different experience each time they are used.

 Select two themes for switching.
 The plugin will automatically switch between the two themes based on the selected strategy.
 <!-- Plugin description end -->